Harmony-Group-ML/Session-3/Article3-&-Keywords/Readme.md

 - **Direct Reference:** Acta Scientific Computer Sciences, Volume 5, Issue 5, May 2023
 - **File Included:** `ASCS-05-0441.pdf` (uploaded in this repository)

----

-## Notes
-This article meets the requirements of the academic assignment:
-- Published after 2023
-- Impact Factor above 2
-- Within the field of Machine Learning
-- Contains clear, extractable keywords
-- Verified scientific publication